 Funded by / Ownership

-The Pluralist does not state who owns the website.
+The Pluralist is owned by Minute Media.
 They appear to be funded by an over-abundance of advertising that bogs down the website to a crawl.
 While we understand the need for advertising to survive (we do it), there are limits and they exceed them.
 Ad Blocker blocked 18 ads on one article.
 Again, ads are essential and I do not personally use my ad blocker because I want the media to remain free and for sites to make money, but this is a bit much and a burden to the viewer.

 Analysis / Bias

-Overall, we rate Pluralist Left-Center biased based on story selection that favors the left and High for factual reporting due to proper sourcing.
-(D. Van Zandt 4/15/2018) Updated (8/16/2018)
+Overall, we rate Pluralist Right biased based on story selection that routinely favors the Right.
+We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of sources that have failed a few fact checks.
+(D. Van Zandt 4/15/2018) Updated (10/31/2019)